akurnaz/bootstrapper/README.md

 ## Features

 - Bootstrapper enables you to group a list of objects that need to be initialized.
-- Objects that implement the `Bootstrapable` abstract class can be grouped together and initialized in parallel.
+- Objects that implement the `Bootstrappable` abstract class can be grouped together and initialized in parallel.
 - Bootstrapper ensures that objects belonging to the same group are initialized before objects belonging to a different group.

 ## Getting started